TRADE LICENCE UNIT

 General Guidelines

-An import licence must be obtained from the Trade Licence Unit of the Ministry of Trade and Industry, PRIOR to the shipment of any item on the import negative list to Trinidad and Tobago.
+An import licence must be obtained from the Trade Licence Unit of the Ministry of Trade, Investment and Tourism, PRIOR to the shipment of any item on the import negative list to Trinidad and Tobago.
 Failure to do so may result in fines or forfeiture of goods.

 Please note the following: